 - This product is only available in the US and UK at the time of this writing.
 Australian readers: check out a fine alternative in the Corsair Hydro Series H5 SF

 Even if your budget will allow you to really go all-out on a serious liquid cooling solutions, if you have a smaller PC case, you’ll likely not have enough space.
 That’s where something like the Corsair Hydro H5 SF comes into play.
-Even on the smallest PC cases, you should able to use this CPU cooler to keep your CPU chilled, even if you have some beastly overclocks going on.
-And, because it’s a closed loop, you don’t even need to worry about maintenance.
+Even on the smallest PC cases, you’re able to use this CPU cooler to keep your CPU chilled, even if you have some beastly overclocks happening.
+Plus, because it’s a closed loop, you don’t even need to worry about maintenance.
 Set it up, and let it do its thing – you won’t be disappointed.

-Unless you’re already neck deep in the rabbit hole that is silent PC assembly, you’ve probably never heard of NoFan, a South Korean component company that specializes in helping enthusiasts reach that 0dBA silent sweet spot.
-In doing so, of course, you can count on severely limiting yourself in terms of power, with its CR-95C fanless solution being limited in compatibility to processors whose TDP fall below 95W.
-Still, the NoFan CR-95C is worth a shot for those sporting low-power rigs that prioritize tranquility over raw horsepower.
+Rounding out our best CPU coolers list is the NoFan CR-95C.
+You’ve probably never heard of NoFan – unless you’re already neck deep into the rabbit hole that is silent PC assembly.
+The South Korean component company specializes in helping enthusiasts reach that 0dBA silent sweet spot.
+In doing so, of course, will severely limit your set-up in terms of power, with its CR-95C fanless solution being limited in compatibility to processors whose TDP fall below 95W.
+Still, the NoFan CR-95C is worth a shot if you want to build a low-power computer that completely blends into the background.

 - This Product is only available in the US at the time of this writing.
 UK and Australian readers: check out a fine alternative in the Noctua NH-L9